HTTP Vs HTTPS: What is HTTPS and What does HTTPS mean?

 SSL certificates are issued to websites by unbiased companies called Certificate Authorities.
-These reviewers ensure the organization behind the website and the website are trustworthy and is using a secure connection (i.e., ensuring Website Security).
-If the site passes the tests, the Certificate Authority issues an EV SSL certificate and only sites with these certificates displays color in the address bar including the company name along with the address.
+These reviewers ensure the organization behind the website and the website are trustworthy and are using a secure connection (i.e., ensuring Website Security).
+If the site passes the tests, the Certificate Authority issues an EV SSL certificate, and only sites with these certificates display color in the address bar including the company name along with the address.

 Switch To HTTPS/SSL or else It Can Damage Your Businesses

 If your website is still in HTTP (Hypertext Transfer Protocol), you should switch it to HTTPS/SSL immediately as most of the online visitors to your site might not stay on your website when they see a warning in their Chrome browser.
 It is also worth mentioning that Firefox and other web browsers will soon follow the lead of chrome.

 This can be devasting for your business, especially if you run an e-commerce website.
 Most internet users would not be willing to purchase products or services from your site when there is an 'insecure' warning displayed on their web browsers (even if the checkout page is secure).

 When you use an SSL Certificate on your website, it means that you are encrypting all information that is being shared on your website.
 It has a two-way process, SSL will encrypt information when a customer shares his/her information with you, and when you share data with your customer.

 It means that no one can access this encrypted information except you and your customer.

 SSL makes sure that every data shared on your website remains encrypted from possible cyber-attacks.
 Even if hackers try to intercept it, they can not get hold of the information because it is secured (encrypted).

 Comodo SSL and the cWatch Pro (Web Application Firewall)